-Forearm muscles feel lactate burn sanding Red Recursion.
+Forearms feel lactate burn sanding Red Recursion.

 Photo by David Shackleton.

 We got our

 I was almost 10 years old

-before the 1952 winter Olympics
+before the 1952 winter Olympics.

 introduction to world-class

-and embarrassed to discover that superb
+and embarrassed me to discover that superb

 bring me to tears.
 That realization influenced many aspects

 of my life, including that biographies, even fictional

 favourite reading material and